-- Free peer appointment tutoring for many 100-, 200-, and some 300-level courses, located in Sherman Hall, B-Wing, Room 345. - Free peer tutoring in the Writing Center, by appointment or dropin, located on the first floor of the library.
-Students may bring in a writing assignment for any UMBC course.
-The center's goal is to help students become independent writers. - Free drop-in peer tutoring in the Math and Science Tutoring Center (located on the first floor of the library adjacent to the Writing Center).
-The Math and Science Tutoring Center is a drop-in tutoring center designed to support the most high demand STEM courses at UMBC. - Supplemental Instruction (SI) Peer Assisted Study Sessions in specific courses.
-Peer SI leaders use active learning strategies to facilitate group discussion and learning. - The First-Year Intervention Alerts Program: an early alert program that informs first year and first-year transfer students through myUMBC about their academic performance and directs them to campus resources. - The UMBC Placement Testing Program, which provides the required placement tests in mathematics and English composition for entering first-year and transfer students. - Student success courses in mathematics and study skills.
+- Supplemental Instruction (SI) Peer Assisted Study Sessions in specific courses.
+Peer SI leaders use active learning strategies to facilitate group discussion and learning. - The First-Year Early Intervention Alerts Program, an early alert program that informs students about their academic performance and directs them to campus resources. - The UMBC Placement Testing Program, which provides the required placement test in mathematics for entering first-year and transfer students. - Student success courses in time management, goal setting, and study skills.
 Students who enroll and pass these courses are more likely to stay enrolled and graduate from UMBC.

-- In-person help and resource materials for developing study, test-taking, reading, and note-taking skills, as well as time-management strategies. - Early outreach with students to enhance persistence, progression, and timely degree completion. - Guidance for students in navigating academic policy questions and petition support (late-adds, course repeats, etc.). - Individual student appointments for academic success.
+- Individual student meetings and resource materials for developing study, test-taking, note-taking skills, and time-management strategies for academic success. - Early outreach with students to enhance persistence, progression, and timely degree completion. - Guidance for students in navigating academic policy questions and petition support (late-adds, course repeats, etc.).